IBM Cloud Docs

 3. To check whether Presto CLI is installed, run ./presto --version.
 Presto cli version displays.
 For example, Presto CLI 0.281-cfbc6eb

-4. Run one of the following commands in the system where Presto CLI is installed.
+4. Run the following commands in the system where Presto CLI is installed.

 <your-username> is optional if you have multiple connections with different users and want to differentiate them.